Carole Tongue: Post-parliamentary career

 Since leaving the European Parliament, she has worked in public affairs advising companies, not-for-profit and public sector organisations, including: universities, charities, NGOs and trades unions.
 An expert in audiovisual policy, she is currently advising trades unions and rights holders in the creative industries.
-She is also an external advisor at EUTOP, a German public affairs company, and lectures at universities in London.
 Tongue has had a long involvement in the arts and creative industries.
 In 1999, she co-produced The Fleeting Opera on the River Thames with the Couper Collection and the Royal Opera House, Covent Garden.
-She has an extensive record of public service and campaigning in the areas of audiovisual and cultural diversity of expressions; media plurality; anti-discrimination; equality; diversity; economic democracy; worker participation.
+She has an extensive record of public service and campaigning in the areas of audiovisual and cultural diversity of expressions; media plurality; anti-discrimination; equality.

 Carole is Chair of the UK Coalition for the Diversity of Cultural Expressions since 2005 when she founded the Coalition with Holy Aylett to implement the 2005 UNESCO Convention on the protection and promotion of the diversity of cultural expressions.
 She was appointed President of the European Coalitions for Diversity of Cultural Expressions in December 2014.
 In 2015, she founded and chaired Creatives4Europe, an organisation representing all branches of the creative industries/arts and culture (under the auspices of the European Movement) to campaign for a Remain vote in the 2016 EU membership referendum.

-She was a candidate for Change UK in London at the 2019 European Parliament election, being placed third in the list.
+Along with prominent Labour Party members disillusioned with the Eurosceptic stance of the Corbyn leadership, she decided to stand for Change UK in the 2019 European Elections.
+She rejoined the Labour Party at end of 2019.